basanovase/basanovase.github.io/_posts/2023-01-23-seagull-spotter.md

 ![Swiss Alps](https://user-images.githubusercontent.com/4943215/55412536-edbba180-5567-11e9-9c70-6d33bca3f8ed.jpg)

-## MathJax

-All of a sudden there's a lot of birds on the beach I live in front of.
+There's a lot of birds on the beach I live in front of.
 Naturally, questions arise about the seagulls:

 How many birds are there?
 Are they always on the beach?
 Are they having a good time?

 These are definitely questions that can't go unanswered.
 Join me on a pointless journey into computer vision, machine learning and using the latest technologies to answer questions that definitely don't need to be answered.
 Why?
 Why not!

-<B>THE PROBLEM</B>:
+## THE PROBLEM:

 To start to address some of these burning questions, we first need a consistent view of the birds and their environment.
 If you're like me and have and have far too much tech lying around, one of the ESP32 microcontrollers seems like a great fit for the task.
 We can then add sensors to collect data to our hearts content.

 ![ESP32](/assets/esp32.jpg)

-<b>EXPLORATIONS USING OPENCV</b>:
+## EXPLORATIONS USING OPENCV:

 Rather that racing straight to using a supervised learning solution - I thought it would be fun to first explore how far we can get with computer vision.